- Course Number:

 - Special Fee:

-Course DescriptionProvides students with an overview of United States immigration laws.
+Course DescriptionProvides an overview of United States immigration laws.
 Includes review and study of many critical immigration law doctrines, including nationality and citizenship, inadmissibility and deportability grounds, the worldwide immigrant selection system, basic administrative law concepts, asylum and refugee law, and defenses to deportation.
-Students will have an opportunity to analyze fact situations, review caselaw, draft documents and apply remedies, principles and doctrines discussed in the class.
-Recommended: PL 101.
+Includes analyzing fact situations, reviewing caselaw, drafting documents and applying remedies, principles and doctrines.
+Prerequisites: PL 101.
 Audit available.

 Intended Outcomes for the course

-,Provide clients information, under lawyer supervision, regarding immigration laws and regulations
+- Under lawyer supervision, provide clients with information, regarding immigration laws and regulations.

 Course Activities and Design